CLASH: Contrastive learning through alignment shifting to extract stimulus information from EEG: Experiments

+DSS, MCCA and the stimulus information extractor trained in the CLASH paradigm were trained and evaluated on the train set.
+After training, all methods were applied to the data before training and evaluating a subject-independent linear decoder.
+As explained in section \ref{sec:dss} and \ref{sec:mcca}, an optimal number of components was found for DSS and MCCA through a gridsearch.
+For DSS, 4 components were retained.
+For MCCA, 40 components were retained after the first PCA and 4 components after the second PCA.

-As shown in figure \ref{fig:experiment_linear_decoder}, the linear decoder trained and evaluated on enhanced EEG significantly outperforms the linear decoder trained and evaluated on normal EEG (from 0.13 to 0.16 median Pearson correlation, a relative increase of 32\% in median performance, p $<$ 0.001).
-For 77 of the 80 subjects, an improvement in reconstruction score was found.
+As shown in Figure \ref{fig:baselines} (a), our proposed method significantly outperforms every method except the shared components of MCCA.
+Compared to using raw EEG, our method improves significantly (from 0.120 to 0.173 median Pearson correlation, a relative increase of 45\% in median performance, Wilcoxon signed rank test with Holm-Bonferroni correction, p $<$ 0.001).
+For 79 of the 80 subjects, an improvement in the reconstruction score was found.
+For all methods, significant neural tracking was found after comparison to the null distribution (p=$1*10^{-3}$, p=$2*10^{-3}$ p=$7*10^{-4}$ and p=$2*10^{-4}$ for raw EEG, denoised EEG by DSS and MCCA, and stimulus information extracted EEG with CLASH respectively, see also section~\ref{sec:validation}).